-If you find my software titles useful, please make a donation.
+If you find my software packages useful, please make a donation.
 I rely on your support when it comes to maintaining and improving them.

 Platypus is a developer tool that creates native Mac applications from command line scripts.
 Such scripts can then be run transparently as applications through the macOS window environment instead of running through a terminal client.

 Sloth is a Mac application that shows all open files and sockets in use by all running applications on your system.
 This makes it easy to see which apps are using which files and sockets.
 It's basically a friendly, exploratory GUI for

 FastDMG is a macOS utility to mount

 .dmg and other disk images quickly, efficiently and without any unneeded nonsense.
 It is a very fast and reliable replacement for Apple's DiskImageMounter.

 Native man page editor for macOS with syntax highlighting and live mandoc syntax validation.
 It also displays a live-updating rendered preview of the man page during editing.